 - Have paid enough work credits into Social Security through your past wages

-Your condition must prevent you from doing necessary actions like walking, lifting things, or remembering.
-The SSA has a detailed process it will use to evaluate your application.
+Your condition must prevent you from performing necessary actions like walking, lifting things, or remembering.
+The SSA has a detailed process for evaluating the applications of disabled applicants.

 Returning to Work While on SSDI